inasafe/inasafe/docs/reporting-standards.md

  section also outlines the assumptions made during the analysis that users should take into account when interpreting the report.

+If columns or rows are omitted due to zeros the following standard text should be included in the report:
+_Columns and rows containing only 0 or 'no data' values are excluded from the tables._

 The notes and assumptions should be sorted in the following order: information regarding exposure (e.g. total population or total number of buildings in area, evacuation thresholds, damage thresholds), information regarding hazard,